plucia-mitre/pickled-canary_sandbox/README.md

 Command blocks are special commands to Pickled Canary which go beyond basic assembly syntax to provide advanced searching capabilities.

-All command blocks are surrounded by backtick characters; e.g.: `` `SOMETHING` ``
+All command blocks are surrounded by backtick characters; e.g., `` `SOMETHING` ``.

-Command blocks should be included on their own line of the pattern (unless otherwise specified).
+Command blocks should be included on their own line in the pattern (unless otherwise specified).

 ### Specific Byte